 Lobe Piercing

 It's not without reason that the lobe piercing is the most popular and most frequently pierced piercing.
 Often, people get their earlobes adorned with an earring at a young age.
 Multiple piercings in the ear are also becoming increasingly popular.
-Here, you'll learn what a lobe piercing is, what to look out for when shooting a gun or getting a piercing, which jewelry to choose, and how to properly care for your earlobe.
+Here, you'll learn what a lobe piercing is, what to look out for when shooting a gun or getting a piercing, which jewellery to choose, and how to properly care for your earlobe.

-How painful is the piercing?
+How painful is a lobe piercing?

 The lobe piercing is the least painful of all ear piercings.
 It doesn't pierce the cartilage, but rather the fat and connective tissue, making it the least painful piercing.
 Pain can vary depending on individual sensitivity and is approximately 2-3/10.